Rahmanunjan/Cropay/README.md

 DESCRIPTION

 Cropay is aiming to address the challenge of small scale farmers delivering quality products to market on time.
-Small Scalwe farmers face the following difficulties:
+Small Scale farmers face the following difficulties:
 1. Inadequate funds to pay for produce transportation to market.
 2. Selling off harvest at uncompetitive prices to transport crops to market.
 3. Unawareness of local market prices regarding crops.